San Diego Schools with Baking and Pastry Programs

 This program consists of all the courses found in the Certificate of Achievement in Baking and Pastry program.
 However, the associate's degree program requires that students complete additional general education and elective courses in order to graduate with a total of 60 units.

 Although most of this school's training occurs in the classroom, students can earn professional training by completing a practicum course.
 Students will also learn how to safely use culinary equipment in the kitchen.
 Baking and pastry training is only available through the school's associate's degree program.

 Associate of Science in Culinary Arts/Management in Hospitality

 During this program, students take courses in quality food preparation, baking and pastry, nutrition, menu analysis, cooking and service, food production theory and food safety.
 Students also can take a 3-hour advanced baking and pastry lab course.
 This program requires students to earn 48 units in major coursework.
-Students also need to complete 12 units of general education and elective courses to graduate.

 Most hands-on training for these programs occurs in the classroom.
 Before they can graduate, students who are enrolled in Southwestern College's baking and pastry programs must also participate in a work experience.

 Certificate of Achievement in Professional Baking and Pastry

 Southwestern College's certificate program in professional baking and pastry prepares students for certification as food handlers in San Diego County.
 The program can also provide the training needed to work as an entry-level pastry chef.
 Students learn about pastry design, food purchasing and basic computer concepts.
 This program requires students to earn 18-20 units of coursework.